 Any Ordinary Shares subject to an outstanding restricted share award, RSU award, performance award, or other share-based award granted under the 2019 Plan that are forfeited, cancelled, exchanged or surrendered or if such an award terminates or expires without the issuance of Ordinary Shares to the participant, or if Ordinary Shares are withheld by the Company as payment of withholding taxes in respect of an award, the Ordinary Shares with respect to such award will, to the extent of any such forfeiture, cancellation, exchange, surrender, withholding, termination or expiration, again be available for issuance pursuant to awards granted under the Plan.
 However, Ordinary Shares surrendered as payment of either the exercise price of an option, the base price of a SAR or any withholding taxes in respect of an option or SAR will be counted against the share limits and will not again be available for issuance in connection with future awards under the 2019 Plan.
-In addition, each Ordinary Shares that may be delivered pursuant to awards granted under the Plan, regardless of the number of Ordinary Shares actually delivered upon the settlement of such stock-settled SAR.
+In addition, each Ordinary Share with respect to which a stock-settled SAR is exercised will be counted as one Ordinary Share against the maximum aggregate number of Ordinary Shares that may be delivered pursuant to awards granted under the Plan, regardless of the number of Ordinary Shares actually delivered upon the settlement of such stock-settled SAR.
 Awards that are required to be settled in cash will not reduce the aggregate number of Ordinary Shares that may be delivered pursuant to awards granted under the Plan.